lookit/lookit-docs/docs/source/tutorial-first-study.rst

 .. image:: _static/img/tutorial/click_to_close.png
     :alt: Where to click to close editor

 This will return you to the Edit Study page, but your changes aren't saved yet.
-Scroll down to the very end of your JSON and click "Save Changes":
+Scroll down and click "Save Changes":

 .. image:: _static/img/tutorial/click_to_save_json.png
     :alt: Where to click to save JSON

 You should see a message at the top like the following.
-(If not, click on your JSON again and resolve any problems that are preventing it from saving.)
+(If not, click on your protocol again and resolve any problems that are preventing it from saving.)

 .. image:: _static/img/tutorial/changes_saved.png
     :alt: Changes saved message

-Now scroll down and you can preview your edited study by clicking on the blue "Preview" button again:
+Now you can preview your edited study by clicking on the blue "Preview" button again:

 .. image:: _static/img/tutorial/preview_button.png
     :alt: Preview button